heimrichhannot/contao-formhybrid-compatibility-bundle/README.md

 ### Polyfills

-For compability with IE and Edge browsers you need to polyfill following js functions:
+For compatibility with IE and Edge browsers you need to polyfill following js functions:

 Function                     | Polyfill            | Required
 ---------------------------- | ------------------- | -------